-Students contemplating withdrawing from the college should confer with their advisors, a counselor, or any other staff member at the college who might help them resolve the problems leading them to consider withdrawing.
+Students considering withdrawing from the college should confer with their advisors, a counselor, or any other staff member at the college to assist the student in resolving the problems.

 If a student finds it necessary to withdraw from the college, he or she should meet with the Coordinator of Academic Advisement to complete a Course Withdrawal Form.
 If circumstances make it impossible for a student to withdraw in person, he or she must write a letter to the Vice President for Academic Affairs (VPAA) requesting withdrawal.